 But this film does none of that.

 The lead character in this film is actually Kevin Connolly, played ably by Benjamin Walker, who is the newly hired liberal law clerk for conservative US Supreme Court Justice John Marshall Harlan (played by Christopher Plummer).
-We see him learning the ways the Court operates behind the scenes, including the large role the various clerks play in influences the Justices in matters of which cases to here, and how to craft their opinions.
+We see him learning the way the Court operates behind the scenes, including the large role that the various clerks play in influencing the Justices in matters of which cases to hear, and how to craft their opinions.
 Kevin butts heads with some of the other clerks, most notably Covert Becker (played by Pablo Schreiber), an arch-conservative.
 It’s also about his growing admiration for Justice Harlan, and vice versa, despite their ideological differences.
-And when Ali’s case come before the court, against the wishes of Chief Justice William Burger (Frank Langella), it is Kevin who convinces Justice Harlan to change his vote, which was initially against Ali, and convince the rest of the court to unanimously vote in Ali’s favor.
+And when Ali’s case comes before the court, against the wishes of Chief Justice William Burger (Frank Langella), it is Kevin who convinces Justice Harlan to change his vote, which was initially against Ali, and convinces the rest of the court to unanimously vote in Ali’s favor.

 Hallelujah!
 The White man saves the day again!

-So I watched this once, and don’t believe I’ll ever watch it again.
+So I watched this once, and I don’t believe I’ll ever watch it again.
 THREE STARS